-SURVEILLANCE
+HEALTH SURVEILLANCE

-Surveillance is the use of data to estimate incidence and/or prevalence of disease and predict potential for outbreaks.
+Health surveillance is the use of data to estimate incidence and/or prevalence of disease and predict potential for outbreaks.
 In the case of COVID, a variety of metrics will be useful.
 These include the rate of new infections, symptom surveillance, randomized testing, and randomized or targeted population screening.
 By use of surveillance, potential hot spots on campus may be identified.
-In so doing, there will be a coordinated public health response with the Florida Department of Health to identify and mitigate risk in those areas.
+In so doing, there will be a coordinated public health response with the Florida Department of Health to identify and mitigate risk in those areas which may lead to tighter social distancing and behavioral restrictions.
 UCF will publish a dashboard to communicate positive case numbers on campus.